 Stites & Harbison has a long-standing relationship with a number of major medical malpractice insurance companies.
 Our firm's attorneys try more than a dozen major medical malpractice claims through their verdict stage every year.
 Our firm also has close ties with individual physicians and organized medicine.
 We represent state and county medical organizations, major clinics, and hospital staff groups as well as biotechnology and life sciences companies.

-Stites & Harbison’s trial practice reaches beyond our Tennessee, Georgia, Kentucky, Indiana, and Virginia offices.
+Stites & Harbison’s trial practice reaches beyond our Tennessee, Georgia, Kentucky, Indiana, Ohio, and Virginia offices.
 Our lawyers have regional and national practices in serial litigation; both as principal trial counsel, and as coordinating counsel charged with managing discovery, recruiting expert witnesses, and supervising document production.

 Medicare/Medicaid and other Government Investigations